-Alternative Certification – a two-year pathway that includes teaching full-time as a Teacher of Record on an Arizona Teaching Intern Certificate while taking classes both online and face-to-face and participating in interactive teacher education seminars (TES).
-Throughout the program, teaching interns receive support and guidance from assigned UA South coaches and mentors in addition to having a site-based mentor in the district and school in which they teach.
+During the two-year program, teaching interns take classes in online and face-to-face formats and participate in interactive teacher education seminars (TES).
+Through carefully crafted coursework and a robust professional learning community headed by an award-winning faculty, teaching interns actively participate in immersive and self-reflective teaching and learning experiences.
+Throughout the program, teaching interns receive support and guidance from assigned UA South coaches and mentors as well as a school-based mentor in the schools in which they teach.

-Learn more about our Noyce Border Scholars program.
+Learn more about our Noyce Border Scholars (https://az-borderlands-teaching.org/noyce.html) program.
 The University of Arizona South M.Ed.
-Secondary Education program has received a grant from the National Science Foundation (NSF) to support the recruitment and preparation of STEM teachers in Southern Arizona high schools and middle schools.
-The Collaborative Noyce Border Scholars Program along the Arizona-Mexico Border is a collaboration among the University of Arizona South, University of Arizona Biosphere 2, and Cochise College.
-If you would like more information, contact Alison Van Gorp.
+Secondary Education Program has received a grant from the National Science Foundation (NSF) to support the recruitment and preparation of STEM teachers in southern Arizona high schools and middle schools.
+The Collaborative Noyce Border Scholars Program along the Arizona-Mexico border is a collaboration among the University of Arizona South, University of Arizona Biosphere 2, and Cochise College.
+If you would like more information, contact Alison Van Gorp (mailto:email@example.com).

 Our Guiding Principles

-Constructivism: Constructivist learning theory informs the structure and content of our courses and our approach to teaching and learning.
-Whenever possible, faculty model constructivist teaching practices in their own courses.
+- Constructivism: Constructivist learning theory informs the structure and content of our courses and our approach to teaching and learning.
+Whenever possible, faculty model constructivists teaching practice in their own courses.

-These understandings prepare emerging teachers to shape classrooms environments that:
+These understandings prepare emerging teachers to shape classroom environments that:

-Build culturally sustaining pedagogy and curriculum that overcome the dehumanizing deficit approaches to education that currently define too many classrooms.
+- Build culturally sustaining pedagogy and curricula that overcome the dehumanizing deficit approaches to education that currently define too many classrooms.